Sir Henry Wilson, 1st Baronet: Promotion and honours

-In June 1919, Wilson accepted promotion (official 31 July) to field marshal, after Churchill had offered him a choice of promotion or a peerage.
+On 31 July 1919, Wilson was promoted to field marshal, after Churchill had offered him a choice of promotion or a peerage.
 At a dinner for 200 MPs in Wilson's honour, Lloyd George stated that Wilson had earned the promotion for his role in war preparation, for his work in smoothing Anglo-French relations, and for his work in setting up a unified Allied command late in the war.
 At 55 he was the youngest non-royal field marshal since Wellington (Harold Alexander in 1944 has since been younger).
 Private A S Bullock, a port official at Le Havre, recalled Wilson, a tall man, arriving at his office with his assistant General Walter Pitt-Taylor and lounging across a doorway because Bullock, unaware of his identity, failed to offer him a seat!

 Wilson was also made a baronet.
 He was appointed a Grand Officier of the Belgian Order of Leopold and awarded the Belgian Croix de guerre, and was given the Chinese Order of Chia-Ho (Golden Grain), 1st Class "Ta-Shou Pao-Kuang", the American Distinguished Service Medal, the Siamese Order of the White Elephant, first class, the Grand Cordon of the Japanese Order of the Rising Sun (later "with flowers of the Paulownia"), the Grand Cross of the Greek Order of the Redeemer, and promoted to Grand Cross of the Légion d'honneur.

 Wilson received a grant of £10,000 (his field marshal's pay was £3,600 per annum).
 Money was still tight – in the summer of 1920 he briefly let out his house at Eaton Place.
+Over the next few years he received honorary degrees from Oxford, Cambridge, Trinity College Dublin and Queens University Belfast.
 His estate at his death was £10,678, which included his yacht worth nearly £2,000.
-Over the next few years he received honorary degrees from Oxford, Cambridge, Trinity College Dublin and Queens University Belfast.

 When he took his GCB he had as supporters on his coat of arms a private of the Rifle Brigade and a female figure representing Ulster.